DBEMakers/DBEMakers.github.io/_equipment/makerspace/makerspace.md

   - title: When is the DBE Makerspace open?
     content: |
-      Our usual operatiing hours are Monday to Friday, 8am – 4pm all year round (excluding holidays).
+      Our usual operating hours are Monday to Friday, 8am – 4pm all year round (excluding holidays).

       Staff may also be available later than 4pm if circumstances permit.